 Franklin Pierce was not among them.

 With thanks to Dead Presidents.
 You can read more about Hawthorne’s milieu in Concord — their lives, their loves and their work — in American Bloomsbury by Susan Cheever.
-This story about Nathaniel Hawthorne was updated in 2021.
+This story about Nathaniel Hawthorne and Franklin Pierce was updated in 2022.